-“I ask a patient if they’ve had any new symptoms in the past year, if any symptoms have worsened, or is there anything they could do a year ago that they can’t do now,” says Dr. Saud Sadiq, research director at Tisch MS Center in New York City.
+“I ask a patient if they’ve had any new symptoms in the past year, if any symptoms have worsened, or is there anything they could do a year ago that they can’t do now,” says Dr. Saud Sadiq, director and chief research scientist at Tisch MS Research Center in New York City.
 “If the doctor sees no change in your mental status or muscle strength, he may also order an MRI, which will tell him whether there are new lesions on the brain or spinal cord, or evidence of disease progression.
 If there’s nothing new in your symptoms, examination, or MRI, then the treatment is working.”

-“If the MRI is active, the patient should be treated more aggressively, no matter how they feel.
-Just like cancer, which is treated aggressively to prevent it from spreading, MS can be a very bad disease, and aggressive treatment prevents further deterioration.
-Often patients are told they have a mild form of the disease and they can watch and wait, but the earlier MS is treated, the better patients do.”
+“If the MRI is active, the patient should be treated more aggressively, no matter how they feel,” she says.
+“Just like cancer, which is treated aggressively to prevent it from spreading, MS can be a very bad disease and aggressive treatment prevents further deterioration.
+Often patients are told they have a mild form of the disease and they can watch and wait; but the earlier MS is treated, the better patients do.”

 Your doctor needs to treat each symptom individually.
-Here are some strategies: Corticosteroids are used to shorten attacks.
-Muscle spasticity or stiffness can be managed with stretching exercises and medications such as baclofen.
+Corticosteroids are used to shorten attacks.
+Muscle spasticity or stiffness can be managed with stretching exercises and medications like tizanidine.
 Dalfampridine (Ampyra) can help walking speed, as it enhances conductions of nerve signals.
-Fatigue may improve with aerobic exercise and medication such as modafinil (Provigil) which elevates mood.
-Bowel problems are not uncommon and can be managed with diet and fluid changes, suppositories, or medications.
-Burning or painful sensations may respond to a variety of medications including amitriptyline (Elavil) and gabapentin (Neurontin).
-Cognitive and speech problems often respond to rehabilitation.
+Fatigue may improve with aerobic exercise and medication such as modafinil (Provigil), which increases wakefulness and may also improve the fatigue associated with MS. Modafinil is prescribed off-label, meaning it is not approved specifically to relieve fatigue in MS and some insurance companies will not pay for it.

-If you’re having problems with eating, dressing, or grooming, occupational therapists can help with coordination and strength and recommend equipment for your home or workplace to help with daily life.
+If you’re having problems with eating, dressing, or grooming, occupational therapists can help with coordination and strength, and recommend equipment for your home or workplace to help with daily life.
 Speech therapy will help those who have problems speaking or swallowing.
 There is even cognitive rehabilitation to improve memory, attention, and problem solving, which may be affected by the loss of myelin in the brain.

-“Exercise has a lot of benefits for MS,” says Gabriel Pardo, M.D., director of the Oklahoma Medical Research Foundation Multiple Sclerosis Center of Excellence, “especially for management of fatigue.
-Patients think that working out will make them more tired, but the opposite is actually true.
+“Exercise has a lot of benefits for MS, especially for management of fatigue,” says Dr. Gabriel Pardo, director of the Oklahoma Medical Research Foundation Multiple Sclerosis Center of Excellence.
+“Patients think that working out will make them more tired, but the opposite is actually true.
 In addition, when patients have issues with muscle tone, spasticity, and ambulation, exercise will keep muscles limber and preserve strength.”

 None have been scientifically proven to help.
 The danger of using them is that patients might stop using prescribed treatments, which can certainly cause their MS to get worse.
 However, some people find that alternative therapies such as acupuncture, hypnosis, massage, and meditation help reduce stress, manage symptoms, and make them feel better.